ay94/deformar-extraction/README.md

 # DeformAR-Extraction

 This repository accompanies our EMNLP 2025 System Demonstration submission.
-It contains the **data extraction pipeline** for DeformAR, focused on converting raw Arabic text into structured outputs.
-The pipeline is designed for **easy reproduction in Google Colab or Jupyter** using notebooks and organized config/data folders.

-# DeformAR-Extraction

-This repository accompanies our EMNLP 2025 System Demonstration submission.
 It contains the **data extraction pipeline** for DeformAR, focused on converting raw Arabic text into structured outputs (entities, relations).
 The pipeline is designed for **easy reproduction in Google Colab**, and integrates seamlessly with Google Drive.